xlincw0w/Trv-agency-react/README.md

-# T-Agency verions using reactjs framework
+# T-Agency versions using reactjs framework

 1. Clone this repo